Bugyna/Nix/docs/README.md

 - There's also not really any sort of proper api and docs of what you could do

 ### Error reporting
+- no such thing here

 ### Formatting
+- no such thing here

 ### Autocompletion
 - There is a rudimentary form of autocompletion, but it's definitely not smart(although work's being done to improve that)